 After last weekends fiasco* with the singer and all the weird keys, Mr Horn decided he'd take charge of this gig (with all different musicians) right out of the gate and recapture some of his lost mojo from the week before.

-Standing just off stage, his fingers ablaze, he began a furious and flurrious warm-up of, well, just about every cool scale pattern he knew.
-"That should wake 'em up" he thought to himself, as he strode confidently onto the bandstand and prepared to call the first tune.
+Standing just off stage, he began his warm up.
+His fingers ablaze, he began reeling off furious and flurrious riffs of, well, just about every lick he knew.
+"That should wake 'em up" he thought to himself, as he strode confidently onto the bandstand to call the first tune.

 The pianist whispered "How about Satin Doll?"

 "Nah.
 Hmmm...
 I know; how about 'Azule Serape'"?